drepkovsky/k-site/README.md

 # k-site

-KSite is a react, bootstrap-like component library used for an easier static page creation.
+KSite is a modular, react component library used for an easier static page creation.
 KSite was build upon styled-components library.

 ## Install